thierrygosselin/standart/README.md

 ### Who is it for ?

-The package is currently developed for my own projects and to help colleagues at CSIRO.
+The package is currently developed for projects at CSIRO.

 ## Installation